Diogo-P-Carvalho/light-dark-mode/README.md

 ### Objectives

--   Using CSS variables to change between light and dark mode
+-   Using CSS variables and Javascript to change between light and dark mode
+-   Use LocalStorage to save your preference everytime you visit the site

 ### Built With

 -   HTML5
 -   CSS3
+-   CSS Variables
 -   Javascript
+-   LocalStorage

 <!-- GETTING STARTED -->